When a host is highlighted in the Load Generators group box, the Load Generators settings dialog is displayed either with:

 A NeoLoad Controller can automatically update obsolete Load Generators (orange indicator in the list).
 This is particularly useful after a Controller update.

 When the test is launched, NeoLoad checks the versions of the Load Generators being used and prompts the user to update those that are obsolete.
 Once the Load Generators have been updated, the test continues as normal.

 A Controller cannot update a Load Generator handled by a different Controller or launched in Terminal Services mode.
 In this case, a manual update needs be performed using the standard installer.

 When the Load Generator Agent has been started with an account that does not have privileges required to update the program, then the Load Generator cannot be updated automatically.
 In this case, perform a manual update using the standard installer.

 Warning: If the update fails, or if the Load Generator fails to function properly after an automatic update, it is necessary to perform a manual update using the standard installer.

 Information: With NeoLoad Controller version 6.1, only Load Generators version 5.5, 6.0 and 6.1 can be automatically updated.
 For example, NeoLoad Controller version 6.1.2 can update a Load Generator version 5.5.2, 6.0.0 or 6.1.0, but NeoLoad Controller version 6.1.2 cannot update a Load Generator version 5.4.2.
 When automatic update is not supported, Load Generators must be updated manually using the standard installer.

 In the Scenarios tab, in the Load Generators section, click the wrench-like Host advanced settings button.

-Click on the Update button (twin arrows icon).
+Click on the Upgrade button.
 When the update is unavailable or unnecessary, the button is dimmed.